Tremper Longman III, The Book of Ecclesiastes, 2nd ed. (NICOT)

 Marlowe, W. Creighton and Charles H. Savelle, Jr. Psalms, Volume 1: The Wisdom Psalms.
 A Commentary for Biblical Preaching and Teaching.
 Kerux Commentaries.
 Grand Rapids, Mich.: Kregel Ministry, 2021.
 389 pp. Hb. $36.99 Link to Kregel Ministry

 This new commentary is part of Kregel Academic’s new Kerux commentary series.
-Projected to be a 46-volume series, seven are currently available.
 W. Creighton Marlowe (PhD, Mid-America Baptist Theological Seminary) prepared the exegetical portion of the Commentary and Charles H. Savelle Jr. (PhD, Dallas Theological Seminary) wrote the preaching and teaching notes.
-Marlow is associate professor of Old Testament at the Evangelical Theological Faculty in Leuven, Belgium.
+Marlow is an associate professor of Old Testament at the Evangelical Theological Faculty in Leuven, Belgium.
 Savelle serves as an adjunct professor for Dallas Theological Seminary and Southwestern Baptist Theological Seminary.

 Psalms Volume 1 KeruxThis commentary on the Psalter is unusual because it covers a genre of the Psalms rather than each Psalm in canonical order.
 This commentary only treats fifteen wisdom psalms, although there are as many as thirty-nine potential examples of the genre.
 Kregel Academic plans two more volumes, a second on Lament Psalms and a third on Praise Psalms.
 Presumably, the introductory material in this volume will not be repeated, allowing for more Psalms in each subsequent volume.